aboutcode-org/aboutcode/README.md

 chatroom.
 Introduce yourself and start the discussion!

-Look at our [wiki](https://github.com/aboutcode-org/aboutcode/wiki) for information about our participation in the GSoC and GSoD programs.
+Look at our [wiki](https://github.com/aboutcode-org/aboutcode/wiki) for information about our participation in the GSoC program.

 We have a weekly meeting, see more details [here](https://github.com/aboutcode-org/aboutcode/wiki/MeetingMinutes).